CalyxOS/calyxos.org/pages/docs/guide/apps/index.md

 For more information, see [[microg]].

-## Included Apps
+## Bundled Apps

-CalyxOS comes with a list of suggested free software applications to facilitate private online access but the user always has the choice whether to install or not.
-They'll always be available when needed, even when offline since they're included with the OS.
+CalyxOS comes with a list of suggested free and open-source software (FOSS) to facilitate private online access.
+You can choose whether to install them in the Setup Wizard.
+Since these apps are included in the OS, they will always be available when needed, whether you are connected to the internet or not.

 {% include_relative _app_gallery.html %}

 ## CalyxOS Apps

-These applications were developed or adapted specifically for use with CalyxOS, although some people have also ported these to work with other distributions.
+These applications were developed or adapted specifically for the use with CalyxOS.
+They are also used in other FOSS Android distributions.

 ### SeedVault (Secure Backups)